 Now, the port selection on the Lenovo Yoga Book 9i is quite limited.
 It offers three Thunderbolt 4 ports, which can be utilized for docking purposes or connecting USB-C-compatible peripherals, including displays.
 While you can use adapters to work with other devices, the absence of additional USB-A ports or an HDMI port can be attributed to the inclusion of the second display.
 The compact design of the device leaves little space to accommodate larger connectors.

-I’ve had the opportunity to explore this laptop-tablet hybrid, or rather, this multi-mode device, for a few weeks now, and I’ve gathered some thoughts to share.
+I’ve been trying out this laptop-tablet combo, or you could call it a multi-mode gadget, for a few weeks now and I’ve got some thoughts to share.

 Windows Management

-So, if you wish to move an app from the primary display to the secondary display, simply tap and drag the window using your fingers.
-A small pop-up menu will appear, suggesting the second screen.
-If you tap and hold the window for a longer duration, you’ll see the default Windows-level multitasking layouts.
-To span an app across both screens, tap the current window with all five fingers, and it will present a massive portrait-style layout, allowing you to browse through web content seamlessly.
-It’s worth noting that to utilize this feature, you need to enable it through the User Center app.
-Due to the distinctive setup of this laptop, Lenovo had to develop its own set of drivers to ensure compatibility with Windows 11.
+If you want to move an app from the main screen to the second one, just touch and drag the window with your fingers.
+A little menu will pop up, showing the second screen.
+If you hold the window for a bit longer, you’ll see different layouts for multitasking.
+To make an app cover both screens, tap the window with all five fingers, and it’ll show up in a big portrait layout, making web browsing smooth.
+But remember, you need to turn on this feature in the User Center app.
+Lenovo had to make special drivers for this laptop to work with Windows 11 because of its unique setup.

 Virtual Keyboard + Trackpad

-Since this is an external accessory, it requires external power.
-You can conveniently charge it via USB Type-C, and the battery life is decent.
-It will last you for about a month on a single charge.
-Additionally, there is a switch located here that allows you to power it off and reset the Bluetooth connection when needed.
+Since this keyboard is separate, it needs its own power.
+You can charge the physical keyboard using a USB Type-C cable and it lasts about a month on a single charge, which is pretty good.
+Plus, there’s a switch on it that lets you turn it off and reset the Bluetooth connection if needed.

 Widget Bar

-Then, there’s book mode, which is perfect for using the device as an actual book.
-You can have your PDF textbook displayed on one side while simultaneously jotting down notes on the other display using the included stylus.
-This is highly beneficial for students.
-However, it’s worth noting that the smart Notes app specifically designed for the Yoga Book is not available yet.
-In the meantime, you’ll have to rely on third-party solutions to accomplish that task.
+Then, there’s book mode, perfect for using it like an actual book.
+You can have a PDF textbook on one screen and write notes on the other with the stylus.
+This is super helpful for students.
+But the special Notes app made for the Yoga Book isn’t available yet, so you’ll need other apps for now.

-For those wondering, you can also use this device in tablet mode.
-In this mode, the second screen is disabled, and the primary display is optimized for touch inputs, providing a seamless tablet experience.
+You can also use it as a tablet.
+In this mode, the second screen turns off, and the main screen is made for touching, giving you a normal tablet experience.

 Webcam and Speakers